dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 # LocalizationModes

-LocalizationModes determines how to localize barcodes.
+Parameter `LocalizationModes` determines how to localize barcodes.
 It consists of one or more modes, each mode representing a different localization process.

 ## Example